-The outputs of all internal audits are presented to the service provider's Network Strategy Manager.
-If the Network Strategy Manager is satisfied that the audit has fulfilled the Audit Plan or Terms of Reference the report will be issued to relevant stakeholders, including the Centralines' Management service provider's Group Risk Manager.
-Where the driver for the audit has been Executive Management, the Board or external stakeholders, the service provider's Network Strategy Manager will engage with the service provider's General Manager Networks and Operations to establish the next steps for reporting.
+The outputs of all internal audits are presented to the Asset Management System Manager.
+If the Asset Management System Manager is satisfied that the audit has fulfilled the Audit Plan or Terms of Reference the report will be issued to relevant stakeholders, including the Group Risk Manager.
+Where the driver for the audit has been Executive Management, the Board or external stakeholders, the Asset Management System Manager will engage with the General Manager Networks and Operations to establish the next steps for reporting.

-Process Owners of the process being audited are responsible for raising corrective actions and opportunities for improvement in the Continual Improvement Register.
+Process Owners of the process being audited are responsible for raising corrective actions and opportunities for improvement in the CI Register.